Is CBD Oil Legal in Texas? State Laws & Regulations

 Achieving Accuracy in THC Testing

 This is where the argument goes against one from another.
-Not having the tools to accurately find out the correct THC amount in the CBD, the cops have no way of knowing the real value, so they have to rely on the words.
+Not having the tools to accurately find out the correct THC amount in the CBD, the police have no way of knowing the real value, so they have to rely on the words.
 But that doesn’t mean you can possess illegal substances, as the state is moving fast onto trying out different methods for the testing of the CBD and other products for the THC element.

 Accessibility of CBD